pablo-meier/Pablog/posts/2018-03-28-overthinking-a-tomb-raider.md

 The "protect Lara" impulse was quite strong.
 She has a line where her dad was saying "[the man who never gives up] died years ago" and she says, defiantly "well I'm still his daughter!" and runs off.
-Like… if you have the main character who carries the series having a moment to define herself, _please_ don't [define her as a daughter][2] of someone nobody cares about.
+Like… if you give the main character who carries the series a moment to define herself, _please_ don't [define her as a daughter][2] of someone nobody cares about.

 I'll broaden the statement that everything concerning her dad was fluffy and